 Choosing your Raspberry Pi Board

-Since the original launch of the Pi, the prices for key components like processor and memory have come down.
-This means the higher degree of performance can be achieved at the same cost.
+Since the original launch of the Pi, the prices for key components like the processor and memory have come down.
+This means that a higher degree of performance can be achieved at the same cost.
 With this fact in mind, the team decided to take their model, the B+ variant, and give it a makeover.

-This is primarily to the Broadcom BCM 2836 which replaces the former Broadcom 2835 SoC.
+This is due primarily to the Broadcom BCM 2836 which replaces the former Broadcom 2835 SoC.
 The former single core 700Mhz Arm v6 processor is now replaced with the new quad core 900 Mhz v7 Cortex-A7 processor.
-However, there is a minor power consumption uptake and subsequent heating issue if the chip is overclocked.
-Despite the changes that come with the new ARM v7 modules and kernel, it will not obstruct compatibility with v6 user binaries.
-And will support existing Linux distributions for the original raspberry pi.
+However, there is a minor power consumption uptake and a subsequent heating issue if the chip is overclocked.
+Despite the changes that come with the new ARM v7 modules and Kernel, it will not obstruct compatibility with v6 user binaries and will support existing Linux distributions for the original Raspberry Pi.

 Summary: Of the three popular variants of the Raspberry Pi, the Pi 2 Version clearly has more features and is cheap compared to the rest.
-Considering all these aspects, we recommend the Pi 2 version to be the perfect beginner’s choice :)
+Considering all these aspects, we recommend the Pi 2 version for beginners.